Customers are the lifeblood of your business, so it makes sense that they should also be the motivating factor behind any major business + Read More

 Download our annual Live Chat Benchmark Report for access to data-informed insights into live chat best practices and optimization.Download Now

 The ultimate purpose of the customer service chatbot is to answer simple queries 24 hours a day – saving your company money, lowering wait times, and freeing your live chat agents up to handle more complex customer service scenarios.

 This goal means that your metric-handling duties won’t stop at setting and tracking chatbot’s metrics: you may have to make adjustments to the metrics that are in place for your live chat agents as well.

 Chatbots take care of the simple queries that your human agents can answer quickly.
 Pre-chatbot, these were the queries that your live chat agents may have handled via quick canned messages and copy-paste responses.
 Once you adopt chatbot customer service, your bot will be able to take care of a large portion of these simple queries.
-Comm100’s own chatbot takes care of around 20 percent of incoming queries, a number that continues to grow as our chatbot technology advances.
+Comm100’s own chatbot takes care of around 26.65% of incoming queries, a number that continues to grow as our chatbot technology advances.
 Researchers predict that within the next five years, between 75 and 90 percent of queries will be dealt with by chatbots in some industries.